It makes sense to cast your net widely when looking at boarding schools. Here's why.

 The other factor which is always lurking in the background is that our adolescent children are changing almost daily.
 What they thought in grade 8 would be cool to be when they grew up will change as they enter 9th and 10th grades.
 That's why it is so important to focus on the right fit for your child.
 Find schools which will encourage your child to be all she can be.
 Choose a school with a caring, nurturing environment that will develop her confidence.
 Choose a school with the kind of faculty and staff who will make her feel that she can do anything which she decides she wants to do.
 And do it to the best of her ability.

 These factors trump the focus on getting into a competitive boarding school.

 Explore all the possibilities.

 When you truly explore all the possibilities, you might well find yourself outside your personal comfort zone.
-The boarding school which seems to everything you want is located in another part of the country.
+The boarding school which seems to have everything you want is located in another part of the country.
 It is a 2 hour plane trip from your hometown.
-Should you cross it off your short list?
-I suggest that you keep it on your short list.
+Should you cross it off your shortlist?
+I suggest that you keep it on your shortlist.
 Thoroughly explore the transportation options available to you.
 It might not be as scary as you thought.
 Finally, you have to come to terms with the reality that your child may decide to go to university on the other side of the country anyway.
-Or for that matter she may decide to study abroad.
+Or for that matter, she may decide to study abroad.
 Sending your child off to boarding school will eliminate much angst when she heads off to college.
 "Been there, Mom!
 Done that, Dad!"
-I am not saying it is easy on us parents sending are children off to boarding school.
+I am not saying it is easy for us parents to send our children off to boarding school.
 But deal with it.
 You will find that the payoff is a rich one.

 Choose a blend of schools.